tobega/tailspin-v0/TailspinReference.md

 exclamation point `!` to emit the resulting value into the outer calling context (this is similar to a "yield" in a generator in other languages, except that the processing continues right away).

-The _current value_, referred to as "it" and written as `$`, at each stage is simply the value produced by the stage before.
+The _current value_ is written as `$` and is, at each stage, simply the value produced by the stage before.
 At the start of a top-level statement, `$` is undefined.

 A transform is a function which only takes one value as input (the _current value_) and can emit a